lsst-dm/dmtn-007/index.rst

 Additional recommendations and tests
 ====================================

-1. complete refactoring of existing ``dipoleMeasurement`` code.
+1. Complete refactoring of existing ``dipoleMeasurement`` code.
-2. investigate the robustness of this updated fitting method, including variable backgrounds (with large gradients) that are removed in the image difference but bright and noisy in the template/science images.
+2. Investigate the robustness of the updated (constrained) fitting method, including variable backgrounds (with large gradients) that are removed in the image difference but bright and noisy in the template/science images.
-3. investigate adding these constraints to the existing ``dipoleMeasurement`` code, including parameter windowing.
-This will require refactoring of ``diffIm`` code to pass pre-subtraction images to ``dipoleMeasurement``.
+3. Investigate adding the constraints to the existing ``dipoleMeasurement`` code, including parameter windowing.
+This will require refactoring of ``diffIm`` code to pass pre-subtraction images/heavy footprints to ``dipoleMeasurement``.
 4. Investigate `iminuit <http://nbviewer.jupyter.org/github/iminuit/iminuit/blob/master/tutorial/tutorial.ipynb#>`__
    package - possibly more robust and/or more efficient minimization?

 Additional random dipole characterization thoughts
 ====================================

-... `and questions: <https://github.com/djreiss/lsst-dipole/blob/master/README.md>`__ (in no particular order).
+... and questions are `here <https://github.com/djreiss/lsst-dipole/blob/master/README.md>`__ (in no particular order).

 IPython notebooks
 =================